Jennifer S. Bryson: Embassy work

 Bryson worked at the U.S. Embassies in Egypt and Yemen in 2002.

 Career at the Department of Defense

-Bryson served as an interrogator in the Guantanamo Bay detention camps, from 2004–2006.
+Bryson served as an interrogator in the Guantanamo Bay detention camps, from 2004 to 2006.
 In an interview, she noted that her conscience as a Roman Catholic led her decisions and actions at Guantanamo, where she managed a counter-terrorism interrogation and analysis team.
 Her last position with the Defense Department was as the lead Action Officer for countering ideological support to terrorism within the Office of the Secretary of Defense in Support to Public Diplomacy.

+She has since become an outspoken supporter of humane, rapport-building interrogation, and an opponent of the use of torture.